-- Maintaining a unified board consensus on key strategic issues is essential to success in the face of an activist attack; in large measure, an attack by an activist hedge fund is an attempt to drive a wedge between the board and management by raising doubts about strategy and management performance and to create divisions on the board by advocating that a special committee be formed. - Keep the board informed of options and alternatives analyzed by management, and review with the board basic strategy, capital allocation and the portfolio of businesses in light of possible arguments for spinoffs, share buybacks, increased leverage, special dividends, sale of the company or other structural or business changes. - Schedule periodic presentations by the legal counsel and the investment banker to familiarize directors with the current activist environment and the company's preparation. - Directors must guard against subversion of the responsibilities of the full board by the activists or related parties and should refer all approaches to the CEO. - Boardroom debates over business strategy, direction and other matters should be open and vigorous but kept within the boardroom. - Avoid being put in play; recognize that psychological and perception factors may be more important than legal and financial factors in avoiding being singled out as a target. - Scrutiny of board composition is increasing, and boards should self-assess regularly.
-In a contested proxy solicitation, institutional investors may particularly question the "independence" of directors who are older than 75 or who have served for more than 10 to 12 years, especially where the board has not recently appointed new directors, in addition to more broadly assessing director expertise and attributes.
-Meaningful director evaluation is now a key objective of institutional investors, and a corporation is well advised to have it and talk to investors about it.
+- Maintaining a unified board consensus on key strategic issues is essential to success in the face of an activist attack; in large measure, an attack by an activist hedge fund is an attempt to drive a wedge between the board and management by raising doubts about strategy and management performance and to create divisions on the board, which may include advocating that a special committee be formed. - Keep the board informed of options and alternatives analyzed by management, and review with the board basic strategy, capital allocation and the portfolio of businesses in light of possible arguments for spinoffs, share buybacks, increased leverage, special dividends, sale of the company or other structural or business changes. - Schedule periodic presentations by the legal counsel and the investment banker to familiarize directors with the current activist environment and the company's preparation. - Directors should guard against subversion of the responsibilities of the full board by the activists or related parties, and should refer all approaches to the CEO. - Boardroom debates over business strategy, direction and other matters should be open and vigorous but stay confidential and be kept within the boardroom. - Recognize that psychological and perception factors may be more important than legal and financial factors in avoiding being singled out as a target. - Scrutiny of board composition is increasing, and boards should self-assess regularly.
+In a contested proxy solicitation, institutional investors may particularly question the "independence" of directors who are older than 75 or who have lengthy tenures, especially where the board has not recently appointed new directors, in addition to more broadly assessing director expertise and attributes.
+Directors may also be criticized for "overboarding" or attendance issues.
+Meaningful director evaluation is now a key objective of institutional investors, and a corporation is well advised to undertake it and talk to investors about it.
 Regular board renewal and refreshment, and having longer-term board development and succession plans, can be important evidence of meaningful evaluation.

 • A company should not wait until it is involved in a contested proxy solicitation to offer its key institutional shareholders the opportunity to meet with its independent directors.
-Many major institutional investors have recommended that companies offer scheduled meetings with some (or all) of a company's independent directors.
+Many major institutional investors have recommended that companies offer scheduled meetings with some (or in unusual circumstances even all) of a company's independent directors.
 A disciplined, thoughtful program for periodic meetings and other engagement initiatives is advisable.
-See Succeeding in the New Paradigm for Corporate Governance.
+See Shareholder Engagement: Succeeding in the New Paradigm for Corporate Governance.